saad-ali/spec/spec.md

   // This is a REQUIRED field.
   string node_id = 1;

-  // The topological segment(s) this node belongs to.
-A topological
-  // segment is a sub-division of a cluster, like region, zone, rack,
+  // Specifies where (regions, zones, racks, etc.) the node is
-  // etc.
+  // accessible from.
   // A plugin that returns this field must also set the
   // ACCESSIBILITY_CONSTRAINTS plugin capability.
-  // Each key must be 63 characters or less and consist of alphanumeric
-  // characters, '-', '_' or '.'.
-  // Keys MUST be case-insensitive.
-Meaning the keys "Zone" and "zone"
-  // MUST not both exist.
-  // Each value MUST be 63 characters or less and begin and end with an
-  // alphanumeric character with '-', '_', '.', or alphanumerics in
-  // between.
   // COs may use this information along with the topology information
   // returned in CreateVolumeResponse to ensure that a given volume is
   // accessible from a given node when scheduling workloads.
   // This field is OPTIONAL.
 If it is not specified, the CO MAY assume
-  // the node is not subject to any topological constraint and MAY
+  // the node is not subject to any topological constraint, and MAY
   // schedule workloads that reference any volume V, such that there are
   // no topological constraints declared for V.
   //
   // Example 1:
-  // Given a volume that is accessible from a single zone, and
-  // accessible_from =
+  //   accessible_topology =
-  //   {"region":{"us-west1"}, "zone":{"us-west1-b"}}
+  //     {"region": "R1", "zone": "R2"}
-  // Indicates the node exists within the "region" "us-west1" and the
+  // Indicates the node exists within the "region" "R1" and the "zone"
-  // "zone" "us-west1-b".
+  // "Z2".
-  map<string, string> accessible_from = 2;
+  Topology accessible_topology = 2;
 }
 ```